mjpost/abe/README.md

               X    X      position mask

 1    1    1   0    0      attention mask

+## Notes

+Huggingface beam search pops items off the beam when they are finished, and continues generating using normal beam search, until there are enough complete items.
+Another strategy would be to keep those items in the beam and ignore them.